zaid-devel/Learning_React/03/Readme.md

 7. Verify your component:
     - Ensure that it correctly fetches the data and handles loading and error states.
     - Confirm that the user data is displayed in a table format.

+# Daisy UI 🏵️

+Daisy UI is a UI component library that is built on top of Tailwind CSS.
+It provides pre-designed, ready-to-use components like buttons, cards, modals, forms, and more, which you can easily integrate into your web projects.

+The main goal of Daisy UI is to make it easy for developers to create beautiful and functional user interfaces without having to design each element from scratch.
+Since it's based on Tailwind CSS, you can still use Tailwind’s utility classes to customize and tweak the components to fit your needs.

+In short, Daisy UI helps you quickly build stylish web interfaces while allowing flexibility for customization.